Flex external releases

 When does just go say a new tag is needed?

-No new tag needed when branch HEAD already matches the latest channel tag.
+No new tag needed when branch HEAD already matches the coordinated tag.

 Pushing a tag triggers CI builds in the tagged repo.
 The app monorepo tag drives app artifacts; stack repo tags drive robot OS and firmware builds.